 Admission to major: No additional requirements beyond the prerequisites for the required courses

-Minimum hours required for major with pharmaceutical chemistry and analysis track: 84
+Minimum hours required for major with ACS Certification: 67

-Advising: The Associate Chair for undergraduate programs in the Chemistry Department serves as the adviser for all Chemistry majors.
+Advising: The Associate Chair for undergraduate programs serves as the adviser for all Chemistry majors.
 A handbook, The Complete Chemistry Major, is available from the Chemistry Department office.
 Phone 216-687-2451.

 Additional information: Honors General Chemistry (CHM 262H and CHM 267H ) is available to students selected by the director of General Chemistry.
-An honors track for Pharmaceutical Science majors admitted to the Honors Program is also available.
+An honors track for Chemistry majors admitted to the Honors Program is also available.
 The Chemistry major may be completed in the evening.
 Senior Research (CHM 489 ) provides an opportunity in the senior year for independent research with department faculty.
 The department also has an vigorous seminar program.

 General Information & Schedule for Chemistry Placement Examination